progrium/oauth2-appengine/README.md

 HOWEVER, for the time being, the primary goal of this project is to provide a full implementation of the latest OAuth2 spec, which is currently at draft 10, with about 3 more planned before it becomes finalized in early 2011.

+That said, we welcome contributors to keep it up to date and add examples of all the base OAuth2 functionality.
+Feel free to submit issues or fork and send pull requests.
+Just be sure to add integration tests (which are currently still a work in progress).

 ## Authors

  * Jeff Lindsay <progrium@gmail.com>